damartripamungkas/simple-client-eth-rpc/README.md

 <h1 align="center">SIMPLE-ETH-RPC</h1>

 <h3 align="center">
-    This script was created to prioritize speed over functionality, perfect for use with websocket and ipc networks
+    This script was created to prioritize speed over functionality, perfect for use with websocket and ipc networks. this script works as CLIENT not SERVER
 </h3>

 <p align="center">